micaherne/moodle-plugin-repo/issues.md

 6. We can't check the MD5 of the download to ensure its integrity.

 7. The plugin database doesn't appear to have explicit license information, so we can't expose it in the repo.

+Also, it's important to note that this repository was generated from the plugin database at a specific point in time, and won't necessarily (ever) be updated.
+If this proof-of-concept turns out to be a useful and/or popular idea, I'd hope HQ could be convinced to build the repository into the Moodle plugins database itself.